 Add a tablespoon or two of dish soap to the gallon jug.
 If your dish soap has additives or fragrances, cut it back to a ½ of a tablespoon.
 Put your funnel in your spray bottle and carefully fill it.
 Tighten the nozzle on and store the leftover in the gallon jug.
 Spray wherever you see the ants, especially in the entry points.
 Go back and spray every four or five days, and treat the area at least four times.
 Eventually, this will drive the ants out.

-The oils from the vegetables release when you blend and boil them, and this is what makes this one of the best ant killers.
+The oils from the vegetables release when you blend and boil them, and this is what makes this effective against ants.

 6. Garlic Spray

 This is a very strong garlic spray that will cover the smell of whatever the ants find enticing in and out of your home.
 It’s safe to spray inside if you don’t mind the smell lingering around.
-This is why it made our list as one of the best ant killers you can make.
+This is why it is great for killing ants.
 For this recipe, you’ll need:

 - Food processor